FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 But for this application, we need to be extra sure.
 After all, if our messages fell into the wrong hands, who knows what could happen?

-So let's verify additional claims are as they should be when we are decoding the JWT.
-We can do this by providing options to the `JWT.decode` method.
+So, let's verify that the claims values when we are decoding the JWT.
+We'll check to make sure that claims like the issuer are what we expect.
+We can perform these checks by providing options to the `JWT.decode` method.
 Instead of:

 ```ruby
 # ...